 The National Eye Institute updated their guidelines recently for AMD in their study called the AREDS 2 (Age Related Eye Disease Study) with the following recommendations:

 Be sure to consult with your doctor first before taking any supplements.

 For other eye conditions, the evidence is limited.

 “Many simply haven’t been evaluated as thoroughly as AMD with regard to diet and nutrition, so there’s no strong recommendation for taking vitamin supplements for them,” Dr. Gans says.
 “As for glaucoma, there is little evidence that vitamins have any impact on this condition.”

 In general, it’s best to eat a diet with a full complement of nutrition to ensure you aren’t vitamin-deficient.
 That’s true not only for your eye health, but also for your overall health.

 Likewise, if you want to boost your omega-3 intake, you can find it in fatty fish and many types of nuts and seeds.
 Sprinkle nuts and seeds onto your salads or eat them as snacks to get a quick boost of nutrients.

-But beyond vitamin A, carrots don’t hold any magical properties for eye health.
-That may come as a surprise if you were told growing up — like I was — that rabbits never wear glasses.
+“But beyond vitamin A, carrots don’t hold any magical properties for eye health,” says Dr. Gans.
+“That may come as a surprise if you were told growing up that rabbits never wear glasses.”